 With the most interesting flavours and the best balance of tannins and sweetness of all the bars, this dark chocolate (70%) bar is one we will enjoy again.

-Every bar contains a code which you can use to track your chocolate to its origin and type of bean in Peru.
+Every bar contains a code that you can use to track your chocolate to its origin and type of bean in Peru.

 How to taste chocolate